limongoo/portfolio/README.md

 - Media query styling
 - Hide menu and social media on mobile and tablet view
 - Show condensed menu on mobile and tablet view
-- Converted css into smacss
+- Converted CSS into smacss

 #### 10/20
 - Put project data into its own js file